By-DevOps-For-DevOps/ecs-cicd/README.md

 ### Cross Account Deployment with Automated Release

-The `ngp-app-codepipeline` can be configured to run staging and production pipeline in different accounts.
+The `ecs-cicd` can be configured to run staging and production pipeline in different accounts.
 Using this workflow, release can be triggered from the Staging pipeline and Production pipeline with pull the ECR image from Staging AWS Account.